The Makeup by Mario palette is amazing! I love your Ride and Die products! Thanks for sharing!

 If I had enough money, I would buy the Kiehl’s Midnight Recovery Oil exclusively because the gentle formula does a great job at removing makeup without irritating or drying out the skin.
 The formula makes the makeup glide off without forcing me to tug on the skin.

-I wanted to participate in this tag because I’ve seen so many of my favorite YouTubers partake in this over the years.
+I’ve seen so many of my favorite YouTubers partake in this tag over the years.
 As always, challenges like these force me to take a hard look at my collection.
 Analyzing my favorites in my collection is key to helping me understand the formulas that I’ll like moving forward.
 Also, I love how these challenges are like time machines helping me to see my favorites during a snapshot of time.

-How would you answer these questions to the ride or die beauty products?
+How would you answer these questions to the ride or die beauty tag?
 I’d love to know in the comments below!